 Somerset Bridge is reputedly the smallest ‘drawbridge’ in the world.
 The central plank can be raised, creating a gap just wide enough for the mast of a sailboat to pass through.
 If the captain is sailing alone, he’ll need to wait for an obliging pedestrian to assist.

 There’s a small waterside park to the east of the bridge with picnic tables and a lawn.
 It’s a great place to relax and watch the boats pass by.
-The Somerset Bridge Post Office is also here.
+The Somerset Bridge Post Office here closed in 2014.

 Robinson’s Marina is on the other side of the bridge.
 It is home to a number of businesses such as a marine service station, fishing charter boats, and Blue Water Divers.